YashaswaniChoudhary/DAI_101/README.md

 # Week-1
-This project is about analyzing Indian agriculture sector using Power BI.
+This project is about creating a dashboard to analyze Indian agriculture sector using Power BI.